The Cost of Applying for Medical Residency

 |31 or more||$26 each|

-Additional costs associated with application include the USMLE Transcript fee of $80 and the COMLEX-USA Transcript fee of $80.
+Additional costs associated with the application include the USMLE Transcript fee of $80 and the COMLEX-USA Transcript fee of $80.
 Both are assessed once per application season.

 Electronic Residency Application Service (ERAS®)